Japanese language (Nihongo)

 Many Japanese people often say “Itadaki masu” putting their hands together just before they start eating.

-And at the end of a meal, they say “Gochisô-sama” then rise from table.
+At the end of a meal, they say “Gochisô-sama” and rise from table.

 In Japan, these are the common custom.